-Course forgiveness will be automatically implemented for repeated courses.
-Students will be notified via Southern Union email that course forgiveness has been applied.
+When a course is repeated more than once, all grades for the course - excluding the first grade - will be employed in computation of the cumulative grade point average.
+A course may be counted only once toward fulfillment of credit hours for graduation.
 Course forgiveness does not influence aid nor transfer GPA.
 When a course is repeated one time, the last grade awarded (excluding grades of "W") replaces the previous grade in the computation of the cumulative grade point average.
 The grade point average during the term in which the course was first attempted will not be affected.
 The official transcript will list the course and grade each time it is attempted.